Reducing the risk

 Can I reduce my risk of dementia?

 We can’t change our age or our genes and there is currently no way we can completely prevent dementia.
-However, there may be some simple things we can all do that might help lower our risk.
+However, there may be some simple steps we can all take to help lower our risk.

-Risk factors for cardiovascular disease (like heart disease and stroke) are also risk factors for dementia.
+Risk factors for cardiovascular disease (like heart disease and stroke) are also risk factors for dementia, so what is good for your heart is good for your brain.
 Leading a healthy lifestyle and taking regular exercise will help lower your risk of cardiovascular diseases, and it’s likely you could be lowering your risk of dementia too, particularly vascular dementia.

 For good heart health: